desireekelly/programming_exercises/README.md

-# Introductory Programming Exercises
+# Programming Exercises

-This repository includes the Java source code for the following Introductory Programming Exercises:
+This repository includes the Java source code for the following Programming Exercises:

 ##Triangle Exercises